wp-plugins/miniorange-login-openid/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple and secure login for Wordpress through miniOrange(uses OpenID Connect).
+Simple and secure single sign on into your WordPress sites using miniOrange(uses OpenID Connect).

 == Description ==

-miniOrange allows users to login to your Wordpress website using miniOrange Identity provider to securely Authenticate their account.
-This means, If you are logged in to miniOrange, you can login to your WordPress site by simply clicking a "Log in with miniOrange" button without having the necessity to provide a username or password!
+miniOrange allows users to single sign on (sso) into your WordPress site using miniOrange Identity provider.
+This means, you can login to your WordPress site by simply clicking a "Log in with miniOrange" button without having the necessity to provide a username or password!

 This plugin also allows Single Sign On between two wordpress sites that you own.